Skip to main content

 Use of AI and Digital Technology

 The new NAAC guidelines have made a clear shift from manual processes with limited tech integration to having AI and digital systems at the core of its evaluation process.
+Manual and physical practices will need to be traded in for digital document tracking and verification.

-• AI-driven validation in evaluations
+• AI-driven validation in digital data submission and verification

 • Fully digital data submissions